smogon/pokemon-showdown/ARCHITECTURE.md

 Login server
 ------------

-The client’s login server, which handles logins and most database interaction, is written in TypeScript in progress.
+The client’s login server, which handles logins and most database interaction, is written in TypeScript.
 The backend is currently split between a MySQL InnoDB database (for users, ladder, and most other things) and a Postgres (technically Cockroach) database (for Replays).

 Its entry point is [server.ts](https://github.com/smogon/pokemon-showdown-loginserver/blob/master/src/server.ts).

+It's intended to replace all of the old PHP code in the Client, but that migration is only halfway done at the moment.